Core Web Vitals represents Google’s top three-page experience metrics. Google explains page experience as a

 According to Google, optimizing core web vital factors

 makes the web more delightful for users across all web browsers and surfaces, and helps sites evolve towards user expectations on mobile.

-These three factors make up part of Google’s overall page experience score.
+These three factors make up part of Google’s overall page experience and measuring core web vitals metrics score.
 The additional factors that go into this score include:

 Although some have reported that safe web browsing is a ranking factor, Google has clarified that it is not.

 If you’re not familiar with Page Experience, that might be because it hasn’t been a major factor for ranking.
 However, that’s changed.
 Google is officially making page experience a key ranking factor and started a gradual rollout in June 2021.

 Where to find your Core Web Vitals data